2026 FIFA World Cup qualification

-The 2026 FIFA World Cup qualification will decide the 45 teams that will join hosts Canada, Mexico, and the United States at the 2026 FIFA World Cup.
+The 2026 FIFA World Cup qualification decided the 45 teams that joined hosts Canada, Mexico, and the United States at the 2026 FIFA World Cup.

-Qualification began on 7 September 2023 with three matches of the CONMEBOL zone played that day.
+The qualifying process began on 7 September 2023 with three matches of the CONMEBOL zone played that day.
 The first goal of the qualification series was scored by Colombian player Rafael Santos Borré against Venezuela.
+Qualification ended on 31 March 2026.

-Cape Verde, Curaçao, Jordan, and Uzbekistan all qualified for the first time, with Curaçao becoming the smallest nation to ever qualify, while Qatar had their first successful qualifying campaign after making their debut in the previous edition as hosts.
+Cape Verde, Curaçao, Jordan, and Uzbekistan all qualified for the first time, with Curaçao becoming the smallest nation to ever qualify with a population of just 158,000, while Qatar had their first successful qualifying campaign after making their debut in the previous edition as hosts, and Iraq had the longest qualifying campaign, playing 21 matches over a 28-month period to qualify for the World Cup.

 Slot allocation

 On 30 March 2017, the Bureau of the FIFA Council (composed of the FIFA president and the presidents of each of the six confederations) proposed a slot allocation for the 2026 FIFA World Cup.
-The recommendation was submitted for the ratification by the FIFA Council.
+The recommendation was submitted for ratification by the FIFA Council.

 On 9 May 2017, two days before the 67th FIFA Congress, the FIFA Council approved the slot allocation in a meeting in Manama, Bahrain.
-This includes an intercontinental play-off tournament involving six teams to decide the last two FIFA World Cup spots.
+This included an intercontinental play-off tournament involving six teams to decide the last two FIFA World Cup spots.

-The ratification of slot allocation also gives the OFC a guaranteed berth in the final tournament for the first time in FIFA World Cup history; as such, the 2026 FIFA World Cup will be the first tournament in which all six confederations have at least one guaranteed berth.
+The ratification of slot allocation also gave the OFC a guaranteed berth in the final tournament for the first time in FIFA World Cup history; as such, the 2026 FIFA World Cup became the first tournament in which all six confederations had at least one guaranteed berth.